pdjr-signalk/pdjr-skplugin-devantech/README.md

 that need accurate, up-to-date, status information about the remote device.

-In particular, the module's respond to a relay operation command with the message "Ok".
+In particular, the modules respond to a relay operation command with the message "Ok".
 Exactly what this means is unfathomable.

-Additionally, there is no command which reports as a response the current status of the module (i.e. what the state of every relay is at that moment in time).
+Additionally, there is no command which reports the current status of the module (i.e. what the state of every relay is at that moment in time).

 The provided patch corrects this by: